captbaritone/jordaneldredge.com/_posts/2018-03-10-making-the-case-for-building-something-useless.md

 ---
 title: Making the case for building something useless
-summary: "Why I'm perfectly happy to have built something that nobody really uses"
+summary: "Why I'm perfectly happy to have built something that nobody really uses."
 ---

 Yesterday I answered some questions in an "Ask Me Anything" thread at work.
 One particular question was both challenging to answer, and got to the heart of how I think about side projects: